top of page

 PayPal ButtonPayPal Button

-PAUL FOX MEMORIAL EDUCATIONAL FUND RECIPIENT
+PAUL FOX MEMORIAL EDUCATIONAL FUND RECIPIENTS

 Linzi Williamson was chosen as she is an outstanding PhD student that is part of the research team, has been involved in learning all aspects of training handling and using a service dog.
 She played a role in developing the application for the health Canada grant to next research by U of S lead by Dr. Colleen Dell.
 Having been successful in receiving her PhD she is now part of the three year project, involved in fostering and pertaining Audmeaus service dogs.